 - 2.5-days of training (20 hours contact) that includes group work and networking opportunities

-- Workbook and handouts, including templates for better understanding clients and designing courses, the Yoga for Pain Essential Meditation teaching guide, and instructions for key relaxations to help people with pain move safely and effortlessly
+- Workbook and handouts, including templates for better understanding clients and designing courses, and the Yoga for Pain Essential Meditation template

 - Significant feedback on assignments

-- Eligibility for listing on the Yoga for Pain Practitioner Register as a yoga teacher, health practitioner, or both (subject to successfully completing assignments and adhering to a code of ethics)
+- Eligibility for listing on the Yoga for Pain Practitioner Register as a yoga teacher, health professional, or both (subject to successfully completing assignments and adhering to a code of ethics)

-- Invitation to monthly practitioners meetups by Skype to continue your learning and build connection with the community
+- Invitation to free monthly practitioner meetups by Skype to continue your learning and build connection with the community

 - Light refreshments for morning and afternoon tea